 Guys who aren’t willing to learn the more esoteric aspects of menswear and dig deep into topics like NATO watch straps probably aren’t very well dressed—and they’re definitely not James Bond (more on that below).

-In this post I’ll explain how to wear a NATO strap properly, show you where to get these classic (and, if I dare add, kick-ass) men’s style staples, and give you a bit of history to help explain why you should.
+In this post I’ll explain the best way to properly wear a NATO strap, show you where to get these classic (and, if I dare add, kick-ass) men’s style staples, and give you a bit of history to help explain why you should.

 How to Wear a NATO Strap